DeveloppeurPascal/Socket-Messaging-Library/README.md

 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) in the subfolder ./lib-externes/librairies

-# Documentation and support
+## Documentation and support

-The project's technical documentation, generated with [DocInsight](https://devjetsoftware.com/products/documentation-insight/), is available in the ./docs folder and on [GitHub Pages](https://developpeurpascal.github.io/Socket-Messaging-Library).
-Further information and related links are available on [the project website](https://socketmessaging.developpeur-pascal.fr/).
+I use comments in [XMLDOC](https://docwiki.embarcadero.com/RADStudio/en/XML_Documentation_Comments) format in Delphi to document my projects.
+They are recognized by Help Insight, which offers real-time input help in the code editor.

+I regularly use the [DocInsight](https://devjetsoftware.com/products/documentation-insight/) tool to enter them and check their formatting.

+Documentation is exported in HTML by [DocInsight](https://devjetsoftware.com/products/documentation-insight/) or [PasDoc](https://pasdoc.github.io) to the /docs folder of the repository.
+You can also [access it online](https://developpeurpascal.github.io/Socket-Messaging-Library) through the hosting offered by GitHub Pages.

+Further information (tutorials, articles, videos, FAQ, talks and links) can be found on [the project website](https://socketmessaging.developpeur-pascal.fr/) or [the project devlog](https://developpeur-pascal.fr/socket-messaging-library.html).

-If you need explanations or help in using this project in your own, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
-I can either direct you to an online resource, or offer you assistance on a fee-for-service basis.
-You can also contact me at a conference or an online presentation.
+If you need explanations or help in understanding or using parts of this project in yours, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
+I can either direct you to an online resource, or offer you assistance in the form of a paid or free service, depending on the case.
+You can also contact me at a conference or during an online presentation.

 ## Compatibility